-If you find you are struggling to meet your mortgage repayments, Manchester Building Society will try to help you.
+If you find you are worried about meeting your mortgage repayments, Manchester Building Society will try to help you.

-Here are some of the questions that our customers who do experience payment problems often ask us:
+Here are some of the questions that our customers who do experience payment difficulties often ask us:

 Manchester Building Society will:

-- Contact you if you miss a payment to discuss your problem.
+- Contact you if you miss a scheduled mortgage payment.

 - Consider your individual circumstances.

-- Talk to an agency which gives debt advice, such as the Citizens Advice, if you want us to.
+- Talk to an agency which gives debt advice, such as the Citizens Advice, if you want us to consider a revised repayment plan.

-- Only start proceedings to repossess your home if we cannot solve the problem with you.
+- Only start proceedings to repossess your home once we have exhausted other options.

 - Tell us as soon as possible if you think you may experience problems repaying your mortgage or making the full monthly mortgage payments.